Tinzar Sherman, CEO & Co-Founder, Digital Media Wire

 As digital platforms and devices create ever-more use cases and licensing opportunities for copyrighted content, rights owners rights owners face an ever-more complex task of matching rights-out to rights-in.
 How are media companies meeting the challenge of enterprise-scale rights management in an increasingly complex licensing landscape?

-From photographs and paintings to sculpture and collectibles, the value of many types of creative works lies in their authenticity and provenance.
-But the lack of reliable records of ownership and authorship makes buying and selling them digitally risky and difficult.
-This panel will examine how entrepreneurs are leveraging blockchain and other technologies to create verified records of a work’s history and their impact on the digital market for one-of-a-kind works.
+From photographs and paintings, to musical work sand poetry, the value of many types of creative works lies in their attribution and provenance.
+But the lack of reliable records of ownership and authorship makes buying and selling them risky and leaves authors and creators uncredited and often unpaid.
+This panel will examine how entrepreneurs are leveraging blockchain and other technologies to create verified records of a work’s origin and history.

 Copyright legislation in the U.S. and Europe is poised to bring the most sweeping changes in decades to how media content is distributed, licensed, and used.
 Industry leaders, policymakers and legal experts will discuss how the changes will the changes affect artists, rights owners, content users, and consumers, and where the debate goes from here.